aourednik/historical-basemaps/README.md

 * [CShapes by Niels Weidman](https://icr.ethz.ch/data/cshapes/), also available as an R package.
 * [GIS data : historical country boundaries](https://www.gislounge.com/find-gis-data-historical-country-boundaries/)
 * [Old Maps Online](https://www.oldmapsonline.org/en/Hokkaido).
 * [Native Land](https://native-land.ca).
 Contains notably maps of territorial conventions between colonizers and native populations in the Americas and Australia.
-Contribbutions possible via a GIS interface but a bulk download unavailable.
+User contributions possible via a GIS interface.
+These maps are also [available in GeoJSON format](https://native-land.ca/resources/api-docs/).

 ## Other resources - not georeferenced or GIS files non-downloadable